 After months of chats at the parks and over our own "date nights," we started our blog together focused on fitness and fashion.
 Jessica Diaz was the angel I had been waiting for to get me out of my "new mom rut," to light a fire under my butt, to give me the motivation and confidence that I had needed, and to become one of my best friends in life.
 Our blog, Ms Fit for Society launched in March 2015 and by that May we had solidified our first big break.
 A fitness and fashion show at Saks Fifth Avenue in Boston curated and styled entirely by us.
 In the last few years as bloggers we have raised thousands of dollars for charities, attended dozens of incredible events, put on our own events at places like Bloomingdale's and Intermix, we met some of the most incredible people, in particular women that are either super moms or women launching businesses, and we have really grown as moms and as women through this process.

-In the last two years, I have been fortunate enough to meet some incredible people, grow my two businesses, renovate and design our new family home on my own, all while balancing my kids (no nanny included), take time away with my husband, travel, become more spiritual and connected with what the universe is sending me, and it's all thanks to my experiences, the people whom I've met and the path that I've been on.
+In the last several years, I have been fortunate enough to meet some incredible people, grow my two businesses, renovate and design our new family home on my own, all while balancing my kids (no nanny included), take time away with my husband, travel, become more spiritual and connected with what the universe is sending me, and it's all thanks to my experiences, the people whom I've met and the path that I've been on.